-&lt;sup>267 Id. § 100.2(jj)(4)(viii).
+267 Id. § 100.2(jj)(4)(viii).

-&lt;sup>268 N.Y.
+268 N.Y.
 EDUC.
 LAW § 801-a.

-&lt;sup>270 See 8 NYCRR § 100.2(c).
+270 See 8 NYCRR § 100.2(c).

-&lt;sup>271 See id. § 119.6.
+271 See id. § 119.6.

-provided by other public schools.
-However, because it is not necessary for charter schools to provide a curriculum component on civility, citizenship and charter education, the instruction must be incorporated into another portion of a charter school's curriculum.
+the instruction must be incorporated into another portion of a charter school's curriculum. $^{\rm 272}$ iii.

-iii.
 Education Law Section 2801 and Codes of Conduct

 DASA amended Section 2801 of the Education Law, by requiring school districts to include in their Codes of Conduct provisions in compliance with Article 2 of the Education Law, or DASA.
-Specifically, Article 2 of the Education Law requires inclusion into a school district's Code of Conduct, a version of the policy prohibiting harassment and bullying of students by employees or students, and/or discrimination by same, based upon a student's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex.
-The policy must be age appropriate and written in plain language.
-Currently, Education Law § 2801(5) requires school districts to annually review their Codes of Conduct and update them if necessary.
+Specifically, Article 2 of the Education Law requires inclusion into a school district's Code of Conduct, a version of the policy prohibiting harassment and bullying of students by employees or students, and/or discrimination by same, based upon a student's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex.273 The policy must be age appropriate and written in plain language.274 Currently, Education Law § 2801(5) requires school districts to annually review their Codes of Conduct and update them if necessary.275